TheLux83/100-days-of-code/log.md

 **Thoughts:** I already know most of these concepts, but it's refreshing to re-read these, so I don't forget how to do a for loop correctly

+### Day 13: February 17, 2020

+**Today's Progress**: Added all models to the admin page.
+Read about customizing the admin page and made a doodle of the startpage

+**Thoughts:** I didn't do much coding today, but I'm in the making for the frontpage.
+Something that I'm most afraid of, because I have to get creative about the design.
+And I'm not that creative.
+Hopefully I will get this done as soon as possible